harikrishnan-kp/notes/xilinxs/vitis/vitis unified.md

   WARN  - MissingBundle for: DEFAULT_DESTINATION_FOLDER_LIN_DownloadSelectedProd, will use the key as the value

-  WARN  - MissingBundle for: DEFAULT_DESTINATION_FOLDER_LIN_DownloadSelectedProd, will use the key as the value

-  WARN  - MissingBundle for: DEFAULT_DESTINATION_FOLDER_LIN_DownloadSelectedProd, will use the key as the value

-  WARN  - MissingBundle for: DEFAULT_DESTINATION_FOLDER_LIN_DownloadSelectedProd, will use the key as the value

-  WARN  - MissingBundle for: DEFAULT_DESTINATION_FOLDER_LIN_DownloadSelectedProd, will use the key as the value

-  WARN  - MissingBundle for: DEFAULT_DESTINATION_FOLDER_LIN_DownloadSelectedProd, will use the key as the value

-  WARN  - MissingBundle for: DEFAULT_DESTINATION_FOLDER_LIN_DownloadSelectedProd, will use the key as the value

-  WARN  - MissingBundle for: DEFAULT_DESTINATION_FOLDER_LIN_DownloadSelectedProd, will use the key as the value

-  WARN  - MissingBundle for: DEFAULT_DESTINATION_FOLDER_LIN_DownloadSelectedProd, will use the key as the value

-  WARN  - MissingBundle for: DEFAULT_DESTINATION_FOLDER_LIN_DownloadSelectedProd, will use the key as the value

-  WARN  - MissingBundle for: DEFAULT_DESTINATION_FOLDER_LIN_DownloadSelectedProd, will use the key as the value

-  WARN  - MissingBundle for: DEFAULT_DESTINATION_FOLDER_LIN_DownloadSelectedProd, will use the key as the value

-  WARN  - MissingBundle for: DEFAULT_DESTINATION_FOLDER_LIN_DownloadSelectedProd, will use the key as the value

   INFO  - Download image directory is /home/user/Downloads/xlnx_dwnld_pkg

   ERROR - Checksum failed, expected: 889161cf7a169c41ef7b6032fdd6a1c3 but was: 7ba83f98fc1ef777f261638b6be5d1c1 for file https://amd-ax-dl.entitlenow.com/dl/ul/2022/04/20/R210580947/rdi_0890_2022.1_0420_0327.xz?hash=SvQmN60YnJ428R-O-WBGTw&expires=1739541734&filename=rdi_0890_2022.1_0420_0327.xz&sessionid=060dd96a-f69c-4925-b035-a84444325ca5